pingcap/tiup/README.md

 After installing `tiup`, you can use it to install binaries of TiDB components and create clusters.

-See our [doc](doc/user/README.md) for more information on how to use TiUp.
+See our [doc](doc/user/README.md) for more information on how to use TiUP.

 ## Contributing to TiUP